cdelahousse/Radio-Tray-Documentation/usage.markdown

-#Radiotray

-###Description
+##Description

-Radio Tray is a simple internet radio player that lives in the system tray or Application Indicator.
+[Radio Tray](http://radiotray.sourceforge.net/) is a simple internet radio player that lives in the system tray or Application Indicator.
 It saves a list of your favourite stations for easy access to wonderful music.
 Its aim is to be as simple as possible, staying out of the way and doing one thing really well.

-###Similar Programs
+##Similar Programs

 On Windows, *Radio?
 Sure!* is a similar program that also resides in the tasktray.
 It mirrors a lot of Radio Tray's functionality but differs in that the Windows application actually gives you access to a user maintained database of Internet Radio stations.